Carbon Monoxide Alarm Considerations for Code Authorities

 Smoke alarms automatically notify occupants of the presence of a threatening fire and the need to immediately escape to a place of safety before such escape might be impeded by untenable conditions in the normal path of egress.
 CO alarms automatically notify occupants of the presence of levels of carbon monoxide that constitute a potential life safety risk and the need to take action as a consequence of those levels.

-For new construction, the 2009 International Residential Code requires Listed UL 2034 CO alarms to be installed outside of each separate sleeping area in the immediate vicinity of the bedrooms in dwelling units within which fuel-fired appliances are installed and in dwelling units with attached garages.
-CO alarms are also required in certain existing dwelling units.
-NFPA 720, the Standard for the Installation of Carbon Monoxide (CO) Detection and Warning Equipment, includes similar requirements for the installation of CO alarms, along with additional requirements concerning power supplies, installation, maintenance and testing.
-NFPA 720 only permits CO alarms with a primary battery to be used in existing construction.
+For new construction, the 2018 International Residential Code (IRC) requires Listed UL 2034 CO alarms to be installed outside of each separate sleeping area in the immediate vicinity of the bedrooms in dwelling units within which fuel-fired appliances are installed and in dwelling units with attached garages.
+Where more than one CO alarm is required for new construction, the IRC requires the alarms to be interconnected and permits wireless technology.
+State or local regulations may also require CO alarms be installed in certain existing dwelling units .
+NFPA 72, the National Fire Alarm and Signaling Code incorporates the requirements for CO alarms previously covered in NFPA 720.
+NFPA 72, Sections 17.12 and 29.7, includes similar requirements for the installation of CO alarms, along with additional requirements for a distinctive alert tone, power supplies, installation, maintenance and testing.

 What to do if a CO alarm sounds